Inada YuMe Massage Chair Review

 • Lower Back

-So, all the basics are covered, including Shiatsu (which what Inada is especially known for and does very well), and their patented “Human Hands” technique.
+So, all the basics are covered, including Shiatsu (which Inada is especially known for and does very well) and their patented “Human Hands” technique.

 All massage options, whether pre-programmed or manual, can be adjusted via the remote through three levels of speed and intensity, allowing you to customize your experience.